 You may receive Workers’ Compensation medical benefits for as long as you require treatment for your injuries.
 You may even receive payment for medical expenses after your wage loss claim has ended.
 With limited exceptions, if your employer has a list of medical providers to treat work-related injuries, you must treat with someone on that list, or a medical provider someone on that list refers you to, for the first 90 days.
 The 90 days starts when you first see someone on that list.
 If your employer has no list, or after the 90 days are up, you can go anywhere you like for treatment, as long as the treatment is reasonable and necessary for your work injury.

-Call Needle Law at (570) 344-1266 to schedule a complimentary appointment with our firm.
-We represent injured workers throughout Northeastern Pennsylvania, and handle worker’s compensation cases in Lackawanna, Luzerne, Monroe, Pike, Susquehanna, Wayne or Wyoming Counties.
+Call Needle Law at 570-344-1266 to schedule a complimentary appointment with our firm.
+Our Scranton Workers’ Compensation lawyers represent injured workers throughout Northeastern Pennsylvania, and handle cases in Lackawanna, Luzerne, Monroe, Pike, Susquehanna, Wayne or Wyoming Counties.